Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 #### Extra Methods

-- `.allowCycling()`{: .language-javascript }: Allows the player to change the state of the block with an empty hand
+- `.allowCycling()`{: .language-kube }: Allows the player to change the state of the block with an empty hand
-- `.cycleItem(String)`{: .language-javascript }: Allows the player to toggle the state of the block with the specified item in hand
+- `.cycleItem(String)`{: .language-kube }: Allows the player to toggle the state of the block with the specified item in hand
-- `.cycleTag(String)`{: .language-javascript }: Allows the player to toggle the state of the block with the specified item tag in hand
+- `.cycleTag(String)`{: .language-kube }: Allows the player to toggle the state of the block with the specified item tag in hand
-- `.dontUpdateWhenCycling()`{: .language-javascript }: Makes it so block updates aren't emitted when the player changes the state.
+- `.dontUpdateWhenCycling()`{: .language-kube }: Makes it so block updates aren't emitted when the player changes the state.
     - **Note: There may be unexpected issues regarding blocks randomly updating if this is used.
 This is available as cycling a rock spike to a smaller size would case the one above it to pop off.
 Observers still detect the player changing the state.**
-- `.middleBox(number, number, number, number, number, number, boolean)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the middle state
+- `.middleBox(number, number, number, number, number, number, boolean)`{: .language-kube }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the middle state
-- `.middleBox(number, number, number, number, number, number)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number, number)` but applies to the middle state
+- `.middleBox(number, number, number, number, number, number)`{: .language-kube }: The same as the default `.box(number, number, number, number, number, number)` but applies to the middle state
-- `.tipBox(number, number, number, number, number, number, boolean)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the tip state
+- `.tipBox(number, number, number, number, number, number, boolean)`{: .language-kube }: The same as the default `.box(number, number, number, number, number. number, boolean)` but applies to the tip state
-- `.tipBox(number, number, number, number, number, number)`{: .language-javascript }: The same as the default `.box(number, number, number, number, number, number)` but applies to the tip state
+- `.tipBox(number, number, number, number, number, number)`{: .language-kube }: The same as the default `.box(number, number, number, number, number, number)` but applies to the tip state

 This also inherits the methods of the default block builder